mariellefoster/marf-books/README.md

 - Ken Liu: The Paper Menagerie and Other Stories
 - N. K. Jemisin: The Shadowed Sun
 - Marshall Rosenberg: Non-Violent Communication
+- Megan Walen Turner: The Queen of Attolia

 ## Future
 - Invisible Man, Got the Whole World Watching